mingfang/terraform-provider-k8s/site/k8s_apps_v1_deployment/README.md

 ######  TypeString

 GMSACredentialSpecName is the name of the GMSA credential spec to use.
 This field is alpha-level and is only honored by servers that enable the WindowsGMSA feature flag.
+#### run_asuser_name

+######  TypeString

+The UserName in Windows to run the entrypoint of the container process.
+Defaults to the user specified in image metadata if unspecified.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+This field is alpha-level and it is only honored by servers that enable the WindowsRunAsUserName feature flag.
+## startup_probe

+StartupProbe indicates that the Pod has successfully initialized.
+If specified, no other probes are executed until this completes successfully.
+If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.
+This can be used to provide different probe parameters at the beginning of a Pod's lifecycle, when it might take a long time to load data or warm a cache, than during steady-state operation.
+This cannot be updated.
+This is an alpha feature enabled by the StartupProbe feature flag.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes

+## exec

+One and only one of the following should be specified.
+Exec specifies the action to take.

+#### command

+######  TypeList

+Command is the command line to execute inside the container, the working directory for the command  is root ('/') in the container's filesystem.
+The command is simply exec'd, it is not run inside a shell, so traditional shell instructions ('|', etc) won't work.
+To use a shell, you need to explicitly call out to that shell.
+Exit status of 0 is treated as live/healthy and non-zero is unhealthy.
+#### failure_threshold

+######  TypeInt

+Minimum consecutive failures for the probe to be considered failed after having succeeded.
+Defaults to 3.
+Minimum value is 1.
+## http_get

+HTTPGet specifies the http request to perform.

+#### host

+######  TypeString

+Host name to connect to, defaults to the pod IP.
+You probably want to set "Host" in httpHeaders instead.
+## http_headers

+Custom headers to set in the request.
+HTTP allows repeated headers.

+#### name

+###### Required •  TypeString

+The header field name
+#### value

+###### Required •  TypeString

+The header field value
+#### path

+######  TypeString

+Path to access on the HTTP server.
+#### port

+###### Required •  TypeString

+Name or number of the port to access on the container.
+Number must be in the range 1 to 65535.
+Name must be an IANA_SVC_NAME.
+#### scheme

+######  TypeString

+Scheme to use for connecting to the host.
+Defaults to HTTP.
+#### initial_delay_seconds

+######  TypeInt

+Number of seconds after the container has started before liveness probes are initiated.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
+#### period_seconds

+######  TypeInt

+How often (in seconds) to perform the probe.
+Default to 10 seconds.
+Minimum value is 1.
+#### success_threshold

+######  TypeInt

+Minimum consecutive successes for the probe to be considered successful after having failed.
+Defaults to 1.
+Must be 1 for liveness and startup.
+Minimum value is 1.
+## tcp_socket

+TCPSocket specifies an action involving a TCP port.
+TCP hooks not yet supported

+#### host

+######  TypeString

+Optional: Host name to connect to, defaults to the pod IP.
+#### port

+###### Required •  TypeString

+Number or name of the port to access on the container.
+Number must be in the range 1 to 65535.
+Name must be an IANA_SVC_NAME.
+#### timeout_seconds

+######  TypeInt

+Number of seconds after which the probe times out.
+Defaults to 1 second.
+Minimum value is 1.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
 #### stdin

 ######  TypeString